-Before we proceed, the first thing you should do is select the pictures you want to use for creating your animated GIF file.
-For an easier process, we recommend that you copy all of them in a separate folder.
-For our example, we're going to use two pictures, and we copied them in a folder on the Desktop, which we called GIF Project.
+The first thing you should do is select the pictures that you want to use for creating the animated GIF file.
+For a more straightforward process, we recommend that you copy all of them in a separate folder.
+For our example, we are going to use two pictures, and we copied them in a folder on the desktop, which we called GIF Project.

 Then, to make things as simple as possible, we also recommend that you rename all the pictures with incrementing numbers.
-For each picture use the number corresponding to the place it will have in your animation.
-For example, the first picture in your GIF will be named 1, the second one will be named 2, the third one will be named 3 and so on.
+For each picture use the number corresponding to the place is going to have in your animation.
+For example, the first picture in your GIF should be named 1, the second one should be named 2, the third one should be named 3 and so on.

 Now open GIMP.
-On your Desktop, you should see a few windows appearing, similar to the ones below.
+On your desktop, you should see a window similar to the one below.

-In the GNU Image Manipulation Program (GIMP) main window, open the File menu and select Open.
+In the GNU Image Manipulation Program (GIMP) window, open the File menu and select Open.
 Alternatively, you can simultaneously press the Ctrl + O keys on your keyboard, for the same effect.

-Next, you'll need to do the same thing for all the other pictures that will be a part of your animated GIF file.
-In the window displaying your first picture, open the File menu.
-Then, click or tap on Open as Layers.
+Next, you have to add all the other pictures that are going to be a part of your animated GIF file.
+To do that, open the File menu and click or tap on Open as Layers.

 Browse to the folder where you stored the pictures and open the second picture you want to use for the animated GIF file.

-When all the pictures are added, in order to get a preview of how your animated GIF file will look, open the Filters menu, go to Animation, and click or tap on Playback.
+When all the pictures are added, to get a preview of how your animated GIF file is going to look, open the Filters menu, go to Animation, and click or tap Playback.

-In the newly opened window, click or tap on Play in order to preview your animated GIF file.
+In the newly opened window, click or tap Play to preview your animated GIF file.

-To end the preview, simply close the Animation Playback window.
+To end the preview, close the Animation Playback window.

-All there is left to do in order to fully create your own animated GIF file is to save it.
-Open File again, and click or tap on Export As…
+To finish creating your animated GIF file, save it.
+Open the File menu again, and click or tap Export As…

-As you can see, creating animated GIF files with your own pictures is a very easy thing to do.
-All you need to do is make a few clicks or taps with a good image editing software like GIMP.
-If you have any questions or issues, don't hesitate to let us know in the comments below.
+As you can see, creating animated GIF files with your pictures is easy to do.
+All you need are a few clicks or taps and a good image editing software like GIMP.
+If you have any questions or issues, do not hesitate to let us know in the comments below.
 And… have fun creating your own animated GIFs!
 Share them with us too, by posting a direct link in your comment.